adhy-p/adhy-p.github.io/content/posts/intro-to-burp.md

 ![send-to-turbo](/images/intro-to-burp/send-to-turbo.png)

 Turbo intruder uses python, so you can really customize your own code if you understand Python's syntax.
-We save the wordlist from the lab website locally, and then we put a format string specifier `%s` to indicate the string we want to change.
+We save the word list from the lab website locally, and then we put a format string specifier `%s` to indicate the string we want to change.

 ![turbo-python](/images/intro-to-burp/turbo-python.png)